NethServer/ns8-core/docs/core/api_server.md

 To browse all existing APIs, use the [Swagger UI](https://petstore.swagger.io/?url=https://raw.githubusercontent.com/NethServer/ns8-scratchpad/swagdoc/swagger.json).

 API flow:
-- autenticate the user using the `login` API
+- authenticate the user using the `login` API
 - extract the JWT token from the login API response
 - use the token to execute all next API calls